sina-salek-finance/us-equities-portfolio-demos/README.md

 - **Backtesting and Performance Analysis:**
   We use Zipline for rigorous backtesting of the portfolio, evaluating its historical performance.
 PyFolio provides detailed performance analysis, offering insights into the strategy's risk and return characteristics, which support informed decision-making.

-## TODO
-Things to add as the next steps.

 ## Licence
 This project is licensed under the MIT Licence.